 Education is my passion.
 Having taught some form of the arts since I was twenty, I have worked in every type of private and public institution.
-I’ve juggled a myriad of part time jobs.
-I have worked with pre-school to older adults and every population in between including in Universities, Colleges, Elementary, Middle Schools and High Schools.
+I’ve juggled a myriad of part-time jobs.
+I have worked with preschool to older adults and every population in between including in Universities, Colleges, Elementary, Middle Schools, and High Schools.
 I have been a consultant and an artist-in-residence.
-But nowhere was I more challenged, then when I became a full time teacher in Colorado.
-I also never exceeded $35,000.00 in salary and that was 7 years ago.
-Now I work with the educators themselves with the intention of changing one classroom at a time.
+But nowhere was I more challenged than when I became a full-time teacher in the state of Colorado.
+In my time as a teacher, I never exceeded $35,000 in salary, albeit that was over 15 years ago.

 4 Responses